department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard.md

 If you served on 1 of the ships or boats listed above—and you have 1 or more health problems believed to be caused by Agent Orange—we'll conclude that your health problem is likely caused by contact with Agent Orange.

-Don’t have an Agent Orange–related disability (damage to your body or mind that makes you less able—or totally unable—to do everyday life tasks, including meaningful work) at this time?
-You and your family can still be part of the Agent Orange Health Registry.
+If you don’t have an Agent Orange–related disability at this time, you and your family can still be part of the Agent Orange Health Registry.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).